 Weekdays: 09h30 – 18h00, Weekends: 09h30 – 18h30, Mondays: CLOSED

-Often passed unnoticed is the entrance to Sintra's public park, the Parque da Liberdade, which has seen continual refinements since its inauguration in 1937.
-The park makes a great place to relax, with ample seating and picnic areas.
-Take advantage of the shading provided by over 60 different species of trees, many exotic with information plaques.
-The elegantly landscaped and biodiverse gardens extend up the hill, intersected by narrow tracks sprouting off the main paths.
-Also inside the park, you'll find the Virtual Theatre that describes the first encounter between Portuguese explorers and the peoples of Japan in the 16th century.
-Sports facilities have also been added over the years, with the addition of tennis courts and a skating rink.
+Often overlooked is the entrance to Sintra's public park, Parque da Liberdade, which has undergone continual enhancements since its establishment in 1937.
+Offering a serene retreat, the park features ample seating and picnic areas for relaxation.
+Enjoy the shade provided by over 60 diverse tree species, many of them exotic, accompanied by informative plaques.
+The beautifully landscaped and biodiverse gardens ascend the hill, with narrow tracks branching off from the main paths.
+Within the park, visitors can explore the Virtual Theatre, recounting the first encounter between Portuguese explorers and the people of Japan in the 16th century.
+Over the years, sports facilities such as tennis courts and a skating rink have been added, enhancing the park's appeal to visitors of all interests.